InfoSecInnovations/concierge/contribution_guides/ADDING_A_LOADER.md

 ### Implementing The Class

-Create a class which inherits from `ConciergeFileLoader` which itself inherits from `ConciergeDocLoader`.
+Create a class which inherits from `ShabtiFileLoader` which itself inherits from `ShabtiDocLoader`.

-If you need extra metadata fields on top of the ones existant in `ConciergeFileLoader.FileMetaData` and `ConciergeDocument.ConciergePage.PageMetadata` you must extend those classes.
+If you need extra metadata fields on top of the ones existant in `ShabtiFileLoader.FileMetaData` and `ShabtiDocument.ShabtiPage.PageMetadata` you must extend those classes.

 Implement the following method in the class: